Environmental Education at Stringer

 Every 2 years the eco-committee consult the wider school community on what should be included in the Eco-code.
 Once the new code is agree there is a competition to design the best poster for the code.
 This has led to some great designs and difficult judging sessions.
 Our present code poster was designed by Camilla Hein.
 Both students and staff liked the symbolism of the plant breaking through the tarmac and how Camilla linked this with a great title.
 We hope this eye-catching poster encourages pupils to think about what is written and follow the code.

-Dorothy Stringer Environmental Partnership
+Dorothy Stringer Environmental Partnership and Big Nature

-The DSEP all began when a small group of us got together to conserve the woodland on our campus and because we started talking to a range of interested parties beyond the school community, we decided to call ourselves the Dorothy Stringer Woodland Partnership.
+In 2000 DSEP began when a small group of us got together to conserve the woodland on our campus and because we started talking to a range of interested parties beyond the school community, we decided to call ourselves the Dorothy Stringer Woodland Partnership.
 However, it soon became clear that the areas of our interest were expanding and so the school and broader community formed the Dorothy Stringer Environmental Partnership (DSEP).

 The EEC encourages enthusiasm and an interest in Natural History, Ecological and Environmental issues amongst the students.
 It is through this group that the majority of practical work is done, e.g. fund raising, recycling, woodland management and research activities.